-Turmeric has long been prized in India not only for its culinary versatility, but also for its medicinal applications.
-Now the spice is enjoying tremendous popularity, thanks to scientific studies that have thrown light on its anti-inflammatory and health-promoting properties.
-While turmeric supplements are available, it's tastier -- and likely more beneficial -- to use the spice regularly in cooking.
-One delicious way to do it is with Golden Milk, a recipe based loosely on haldi doodh, a simpler mix of milk and turmeric that's often used as a remedy for sore throats and coughs.
+Turmeric has long been prized in India not only for its culinary versatility.
+One delicious way to enjoy this root, which can be consumed in ground or fresh form, is with golden milk.
+It's a recipe based loosely on haldi doodh, a simpler mix of milk and turmeric that's often used as a remedy for sore throats and coughs.

 Kosher Status: Dairy or Pareve

-- 1 inch piece fresh ginger, peeled, and finely grated or minced (about 1 teaspoon)
+1 (1-inch) piece fresh ginger, peeled, and finely grated or minced, about 1 teaspoon

-- 1 to 2 teaspoons raw honey, or more to taste, (optional)
+1 to 2 teaspoons raw honey, to taste, optional

-- 2. Remove from the heat and pour the golden milk through a fine mesh strainer into two mugs.
+Remove from the heat and pour the golden milk through a fine mesh strainer into 2 mugs.
 Sweeten to taste with honey and dust with cinnamon if desired.
 Serve hot.